bjbschmitt/AMFM_decompy/README.md

 Moreover, a new parameter called `frame_lengtht` was added (please pay atention to the extra "t" at the end), which name is quite similar to `frame_length`.
 In order to avoid confusion between them, an alternative (and preferred) alias for `frame_lengtht` called `tda_frame_length` was used in pYAAPT.py.
 Nevertheless, both inputs (`frame_lengtht` and `tda_frame_length`) are accepted.

-Due these modifications, if you were running AMFM_decompy 1.0.6 or earlier versions with their default settings, you may obtain slightly different results from the ones obtained by running AMFM_decompy 1.0.7. with the new default parameters.
+Due these modifications, if you were running AMFM_decompy 1.0.6 or earlier versions with their default settings, you may obtain slightly different results from the ones obtained by running AMFM_decompy 1.0.7. and later versions with the new default parameters.

 Therefore, if you really need to obtain exactly the same results from previous versions, you must provide the old parameter values to the yaapt function.
 For example, a 1.0.6 or earlier code like

 `pitch = pYAAPT.yaapt(signal)`

-should be rewritten in the 1.0.7 version as
+should be rewritten in the 1.0.7 and later versions as

 `pitch = pYAAPT.yaapt(signal, **{'frame_length': 25.0, 'nccf_thresh1': 0.25, 'tda_frame_length': 25.0})`

 Installation
 =============

-The pypi page https://pypi.python.org/pypi/AMFM_decompy/1.0.7 is recommended for a quick installation.
+The pypi page https://pypi.python.org/pypi/AMFM_decompy/1.0.8 is recommended for a quick installation.
 But you can also copy all directories here and then run

 ```python setup.py install```